Z2gK/hhc24-writeup/Prologue.md

 ```

-One correct word group for Round 1, can be found at array indices 0, 5, 10 and 14.
+A correct word group for Round 1 can be found at array indices 0, 5, 10 and 14.
 This corresponds to the words "Tinsel", "Garland", "Star" and "Lights".
 Another correct group is at array indices 1, 3, 7 and 9, which map to the words "Sleigh", "Bag", "Mittens" and "Gifts".
 The same goes for the other word sets.

 **FOR GOLD AWARD**,